yunxuanyan/SeaSurfaceViewer/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.

+## Quick Start

+`git clone https://github.com/yunxuanyan/SeaSurfaceViewer.git` to download the project packages, and run `cd sea-surface-viewer` to get into the project directory, then `npm install` to install dependency, lastly, run `ng serve` and navigate to `http://localhost:4200/`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.